Skip to content

 sudo apt install -y asl3-update-nodelist

-2. For everyone, edit /etc/asterisk/rpt.conf.
-Somewhere at or around line 10 (depending on file customizations) and change the node_lookup_method to file instead of both.
-An example looks like:
+2. Edit /etc/asterisk/rpt.conf.
+Somewhere at or around line 10 (depending on file customizations) you will need to change the node_lookup_method to file instead of both.
+After your change the file shoud look like:

 [general]